snoke/doctrine-softdelete/README.md

     ],
 ```

-checkout library `git req snoke/doctrine-softdelete:dev-main`
+checkout library `composer req snoke/doctrine-softdelete:dev-main`

 ## usage

-the timetsamps require your entity to use the HasLifecycleCallbacks-Annotation
+your entity needs to use the HasLifecycleCallbacks-Annotation

 ```php
 use Doctrine\ORM\Mapping as ORM;